Do I have to live in BC to work with Angela?

 I have you and your busy schedule in mind!
 I am available to meet with you through video conference (similar to Skype or FaceTime), meaning no driving or parking issues, no snow or rain, no sitting in a waiting room for your turn.
 Just connect to the internet from your smart phone, tablet or computer in the comfort of your own space for our visit.

 When it comes to follow ups, some people need a quick check-in or even just a reminder to review their goals.
-This is why I offer email, live chat and phone support within my packages to keep you on track and to answer the quick questions that come up between our visits.
+This is why I offer email, live chat, video and phone support within my packages to keep you on track and to answer the quick questions that come up between our visits.

 No. In fact, I believe that nutrition services fit very well with the ‘telehealth’ model and offer a wider range of benefits.
 These can include: